Genesys Predictive Routing for Sales (SL06) for Genesys Engage on premises

 This use case does not include specific agent desktop requirements.
-During the routing phase, attachment of specific data occurs that the agent visualizes.
+During the routing phase, data is attached to the interaction that the agent can see.

-The historical reports available within the Predictive Routing Data Store include:
+The historical reports available through GCXI include the following:

 *A/B reports can be developed from any standard or custom Info Mart data.
 If the outcomes data is NOT integrated with Info Mart, the creation of A/B reports must be evaluated as a separate effort.